ChicagoPark/Vim/README.md

-D  # delete the characters next to the cursor cc # delete and activate insert mode at the same time C  # delete the characters next to the cursor then activate insert mode ciw# remove the word and start inserting yy # copy the line p  # paste the line
+D  # delete the characters next to the cursor cc # delete and activate insert mode at the same time C  # delete the characters next to the cursor then activate insert mode ciw# delete the word and start inserting dG # delete the whole text yy # copy the line p  # paste the line